 - I wrote the chapter on security for this book, published by O’Reilly in 2006.

 - I wrote about a dozen recipes for this book, published by O’Reilly in 2006.

 - PHP in Action

 - I am listed as a co-author, but I only wrote the chapter on security for this book, published by Manning in 2007.
 It's my most recent attempt to summarize what a PHP developer should know about security.

 - Smashing Magazine

-- I have only written once for Smashing Magazine, but I hope to change that soon.
-I serve on the editorial panel, so I frequently offer feedback for aspiring authors.
+- In addition to writing for Smashing Magazine, I serve on the editorial panel, so I frequently offer feedback for aspiring authors.